ATARCA/nft-share-platform-subgraph/README.md

 ## How to run tests

+1. Install docker.
+Check https://github.com/LimeChain/matchstick/blob/main/README.md#docker- if needed
-1. Run `npm run docker-build`
+2. Run `npm run docker-build`
-2. Make sure that in `package.json` the `test` command has the correct path to your source folder
+3. Make sure that in `package.json` the `test` command has the correct path to your source folder
-3. Run `npm run test`
+4. Run `npm run test`